 To manage our exposure to price risk, we, from time to time, enter into hedging arrangements, using primarily "costless collars" or "swaps" with respect to a portion of our future production.
 Costless collars provide us with downside price protection through the purchase of a put option, which is financed through the sale of a call option.
 Because the call option proceeds are used to offset the cost of the put option, these arrangements are initially "costless" to us.
 Three-way costless collars also provide us with downside price protection through the purchase of a put option, but they also allow us to participate in price upside through the purchase of a call option.
-The purchase of both the put option and call options, these arrangements are also initially "costless" to us.
+The purchase of both the put option and call option are financed through the sale of a call option.
+Because the proceeds from the call option sale are used to offset the cost of the purchased put and call options, these arrangements are also initially "costless" to us.
 In the case of a costless collar, the put option and the call option or options have different fixed price components.
 In a swap contract, a floating price is exchanged for a fixed price over the specified period, providing downside price protection.
 The goal of these and other hedges is to lock in a range of prices in the case of collars or a fixed price in the case of swaps so as to mitigate price volatility and increase the predictability of cash flows.
 These transactions limit our potential gains if oil, natural gas or NGL prices rise above the maximum price established by the call option or swap as applicable, and may offer protection if prices fall below the minimum price established by the put option or swap, as applicable, only to the extent of the volumes then hedged.